 But here it is:

-Your tenth, twentieth, maybe even thirtieth customer complaint … that the one thing they want is out of stock.
+Your 10th, 20th, maybe even 30th customer complaint: That the one thing they want is out of stock.

-Is effective inventory management—having exactly the products you need in-stock at exactly the right times, regardless the season or trend — and therefore creating a rock solid merchandise plan an impossible task?
+Is effective inventory management—having exactly the products you need in-stock at exactly the right times, regardless of the season or trend, and therefore creating a rock solid merchandise plan—an impossible task?

 It doesn’t have to be.

-Problems, like losing customers because of stockouts or having excess stock after the season has ended, is exactly what merchandise planning is meant to solve.
+Problems, like lost sales because of stockouts or having excess inventory after the season has ended, is exactly what merchandise planning is meant to solve.
 The goal is to ensure the right product is available for customers, no matter when or where they shop.

 The basic concept of the merchandise planning process consists of three equally important steps: